FC Kaliakra Kavarna: Domestic

-Current squad

-Foreign players

-Up to one non-EU national can be registered and given a squad number for the first team in the B PFG.
-Those non-EU nationals with European ancestry can claim citizenship from the nation their ancestors came from.
-If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.

 Stadium

 PFC Kaliakra currently plays its home matches at the Kavarna Stadium.
 The club's home stadium was built in 1967.
 It is situated in the Kaliakra Sport Complex, in the south side of Kavarna.
 Years later, the ground underwent a total reconstruction in 2007 and was brought to a suitable stand in 2008.
 It has approximately 5,000 seats with pitch dimensions of 103 x 68 metres.
 In 2008, the stadium was also equipped with electric lighting of 1200 lx.
-The record attendance of the stadium is 4,540 spectators and it was achieved at the game against Cherno More Varna on April 16, 2008 in the semi-final of the Bulgarian Cup.
+The record attendance of the stadium is 4,540 spectators and it was achieved at the game against Cherno More Varna on April 16, 2008, in the semi-final of the Bulgarian Cup.